Gordon Castle: Georgian rebuilding

 By the early 18th century, Gordon Castle and Fochabers had become the family’s principal seat.
 The Dukes of Gordon—often styled the Gudeman o’ the Bog or more grandly the Cock o’ the North—were among Scotland’s foremost magnates.
 The first major phase of expansion was undertaken in the 1720s by Alexander Gordon, 2nd Duke of Gordon, who greatly enlarged the footprint of the original medieval tower house.
 Alexander Gordon, 4th Duke of Gordon (1743–1827), who held the title for seventy-five years, transformed both the estate and its surroundings.
 He rebuilt the castle on a monumental scale, laid out the new planned village of Fochabers, and established the great Walled Garden that survives today.

-His marriage to Jane Maxwell, the brilliant and tempestuous society hostess, brought glamour and political influence.
-Their union was famously stormy—ending in estrangement—but during their years together they turned Gordon Castle into a centre of Highland culture and fashionable society.
+His marriage to Jane Maxwell brought glamour and political influence.
+Their union was stormy—ending in estrangement—but during their years together they turned Gordon Castle into a centre of Highland culture and fashionable society.
 Among the guests was Robert Burns, who composed the poem “Castle Gordon” in gratitude for their hospitality.

 Architect John Adam was commissioned, alongside the exiled Huguenot (French) architect Abraham Roumieu, to redesign the castle in 1764, but this did not come to fruition.
 Eventually the commission fell to the lesser-known Edinburgh architect, John Baxter, who started to rebuild the castle in 1769.
-He incorporated the six-storey medieval tower called the Bog-of-Gight into central four-storey block, which was flanked by a pair of two-storey wings.
+He incorporated the six-storey medieval tower called the Bog o’ Gight into central four-storey block, which was flanked by a pair of two-storey wings.
 As a result, an immense classical mansion was created —the south façade alone extending nearly 173 metres (568 feet).
 The principal reception rooms, including the Drawing Room and Dining Room, occupied the first floor of the central block, while a chapel and conservatory filled the east wing.
 In 1827 the Aberdeen architect Archibald Simpson was commissioned to redesign the east wing after it was destroyed by fire.

 The 4th Duke’s son, George Gordon, 5th Duke of Gordon, inherited the estate and furthered his father’s ambitions.
-He raised the regiment that became the Gordon Highlanders and is credited, with his father, for legalising whisky production for their tenant George Smith of Glenlivet, paving the way for the modern Glenlivet distillery.
+He raised the regiment that became the Gordon Highlanders.
+Also, he is credited, with his father, for legalising whisky production for their tenant George Smith of Glenlivet, paving the way for the modern Glenlivet distillery.
 George’s marriage to Elizabeth Brodie produced no heirs, and on his death in 1836 the Dukedom became extinct.